learn-co-students/pokemon-scraper-v-000/README.md

 ### Overview

+In this lab, you will:

+1. Set up your schema
+2. Scrape data
-In this lab, you will set up your schema, scrape data, insert it into your db and then build out methods to manipulate your data.
+3. Insert it into your db
+4. Build out methods to manipulate your data.

-For our purposes, the `Pokemon` class is responsible for saving, adding, removing, or changing anything about each Pokémon.
-Your scraper is not responsible for knowing anything about them.
+The `Pokemon` class is responsible for saving, adding, removing, or changing anything about each Pokémon.
+Your scraper should not know anything about them.
+It should find Pokémon data and then had that "raw" data to the `Pokemon` class to be acted upon.
+Classes acting together is the heart of object orientation.

 ### Note